box/developer.box.com/content/guides/authentication/sso.md

 ## Custom Apps with Client-side Authentication

-When users authenticate with a [Custom App][custom_app] configured to use client-side [OAuth 2.0], Box's OAuth2 grant page will detect if a user's enterprise is configured to use SSO.
+When users authenticate with a [Custom App][custom_app] configured to use client-side [OAuth 2.0] Box will detect if a user's enterprise is configured to use SSO.
 If so, Box will redirect the user's browser to their own enterprise's configured SSO log-in screen.

+### SSO Enabled vs Required

-Enterprises on Box can be configured to use SSO in two ways:
+Enterprises on Box can be configured to use SSO in two ways: **SSO Required** or **SSO Enabled**.
-* SSO Required
-* SSO Enabled

-In an SSO Enabled state, users will have the option to use either a Box username and password or be redirected to their SSO provider's authentication flow.
+In an enterprise that has set **SSO only as enabled**, users will have the option to either use a regular Box username and password or to be redirected to their SSO provider.

-In an SSO Required state, Box enforces redirection to the user's SSO provider's authentication flow.
-Thus, any Box users who are a part of an enterprise that is SSO required must have a profile with the SSO provider, or else they will be unable to authenticate while at the SSO provider's login screen.
-This is most relevant for applications who utilize managed users that are only used for platform use cases.
+In an enterprise that has **SSO set to be required**, Box will force users to log in with their enterprise's configured SSO provider.
+In this case, any user that tries to log in must already have both a Box account and an account with their SSO provider.
+Without either of these the log in will fail as either Box won't know what SSO provider to send a user to, or the SSO provider won't recognize the user's login.

 <Message warning>
-  It is not possible to exempt a user from SSO in an enterprise with SSO required state, even if it is only used for platform use cases.
+  It is not possible to exempt a user from SSO in an enterprise with SSO set to be required, even if it is only used for platform use cases.
 </Message>

 ## Custom Apps with Server-side Authentication

 For [Custom Apps][custom_app] that use [JWT][jwt] or [App Token][app_token]
-authentication, SSO is not used to authenticate [Platform-only user types][user-types] with Box.
+authentication, SSO is not used to authenticate with Box.

-Custom apps using server-side authentication only utilize server-to-server API calls to authenticate with Box.
-In this scenario, the method of end user authentication is determined by the application and not Box.
+Custom apps using server-side authentication only use server-to-server API calls to communicate with Box.
+In this scenario, the way in which an end user is authenticated is determined by the application and not by Box.

-In other words, end user authentication with the application is determined by the application, while application's authorization to Box is determined by the authentication type.
+In other words, end user authentication with the application is determined by the application, while application's authorization to Box is a different matter completely.

-Platform-only user types do not have access to any Managed User's data by default.
-For these applications to have access to other managed user's data they will need explicit [admin approval][admin-approval].
+In these use cases the application authenticates not as a regular Managed User but as a Service Account or App User.
+These user types do not have access to any Managed User's data by default.
+For these applications to have access to other Managed User's data they will need explicit [admin approval][admin-approval].

 ## Custom Skills